joramswarts/joramswarts/README.md

 <h2> // About me </h2>

-🟤 Currently a student at the **Bit Academy**\
+🟤 I am a student at the **Bit Academy**\
+🟤 Currently focussing on developing my data-engineering skills\
 🟤 Seeking to become a **Data scientist**\
-🟤 I like books, games, philosophy and music!
+🟤 I like books, games, philosophy, and music!\
+🟤 Fun fact: I am a tea addict
 <details>
 <summary> What I work with </summary>
 <br>